Friday, May 23, 2025

 CLASSROOM ACTIVITY PLAN: "THE HOLY BIBLE - GOD'S LOVE LETTER TO US"

-1. OPENING PRAYER & WELCOME (5 min)
+1. OPENING PRAYER AND WELCOME: (5 minutes)

-“Let’s begin by asking God to help us learn and love His Word.”
+“Let us begin by asking God to help us learn and love His Word.”

-Prayer (repeat after you or read together):
+Prayer (children repeat the prayer after you: or you may all read together):

 "Dear Jesus, Thank You for the Bible, Your special book for us.
 Help us listen to Your words and live them every day.
 Amen."

-Teach or review key points:
+Teach or review the following key points:

 • The Bible is God’s Word to us

-• The Bible has 66 books
+• The Bible has sixty-six books

 • The Bible is divided into two parts: the Old Testament and the New Testament

-Visual aid: hold up a Bible or use a children's picture Bible.
+Hold up a Bible or use a children's picture Bible.

-3. ACTIVITY STATIONS (30 minutes)
+3. ACTIVITY STATIONS: (30 minutes)

 Break the class into 3 stations (about 10 minutes each).
 Rotate the groups through them or have them all do the same activity if class size is small.